BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/13_1_Verifying_Your_Lightning_Setup.md

 > :information_source: **NOTE:** This is a draft in progress, so that I can get some feedback from early reviewers.
 It is not yet ready for learning.

+> :book: ***What is Lightning Network?***

+Lightning Network is a decentralized network using smart contract functionality in the bitcoin blockchain to enable instant payments across a network of participants.
+Lightning is build like a layer-2 protocol that interacts with Bitcoin to allow users to exchange their bitcoins "off-chain".

 Before you start playing with c-lightning, you should ensure that everything is setup correctly.

 ## Create Your Aliases